itskshitija/Zingg-Cost-Benefit-Analysis/README.md

 The marketing team has decided to introduce a new bottle for Zingg, featuring World Cup-related images.
 This initiative will incur additional costs for a new mould and higher packaging expenses.
 The new bottle will replace the regular Zingg bottles for six months.

 ## 🚀Objective
-To conduct a cost-benefit analysis of the new marketing campaign and come out with insights and recommendations for the same.
+- **Assess the financial impact of the new marketing campaign.**
+- **Compare the costs and revenue projections under the old and new plans.**
+- **Identify the profitability of the new initiative over the six months.**
+- **Provide actionable insights and recommendations to the marketing team.**

-# 📜Requirements Gathering and Documentation
+## 📜Requirements Gathering and Documentation
+As a business analyst, the first step would be to gather all the requirements necessary for the analysis and document it.
+Documentation is the most critical part of project development as it is the foundation of all further project deliverables describing what inputs and outputs are associated with each process function.

+#### I have created a Business Requirement documentation for our business case [Here](https://github.com/itskshitija/Zingg-Cost-Benefit-Analysis/blob/main/Zingg-CostBenefitAnalysis_BRD.pdf)